SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

 Navigate to the tables in the `public` schema of the `pgRouting` database.
 Click the SQL button on the top menu bar to open a SQL editor window.
 We’ll be using this to update our sotn_road table with the fields and values that pgRouting needs.

+This section is a straightforward copy and paste exercise but we’ll go through it step by step.

-4.1 First, add the columns required:
+4.1 First, add the columns required to the `sotn_road` table:

     ALTER TABLE public.sotn_road
       ADD COLUMN source integer,